 Clearing Absences: We must work together diligently to ensure your child's safety.
 We need to know, without any confusion, where your child is if not in school.
-We rely on parents for that-please call your school if your child will be absent from school for any reason.
+We rely on parent/guardians for that-please call your school if your child will be absent from school for any reason.
 Parents/guardians are urged to notify the school office by 8:00 a.m. on the morning of any absence or as soon thereafter as possible.
 We make that easy to do - each school has an Attendance Hotline you may call 24 hours a day.
-To find the Attendance Hotline phone number for your school please lowered.
+To find the Attendance Hotline phone number for your school please refer to the last page of this handbook.